metio/terraform-provider-k8s/docs/data-sources/slo_koordinator_sh_node_slo_v1alpha1_manifest.md

 Optional:

-- `core_expeller` (Boolean) whether pods of the QoS class can expel the cgroup idle pods at the SMT-level. default = falseIf set to true, pods of this QoS will use a dedicated core sched group for noise clean with the SchedIdle pods.NOTE: It takes effect if cpuPolicy = 'coreSched'.
+- `core_expeller` (Boolean) whether pods of the QoS class can expel the cgroup idle pods at the SMT-level. default = false If set to true, pods of this QoS will use a dedicated core sched group for noise clean with the SchedIdle pods.
+NOTE: It takes effect if cpuPolicy = 'coreSched'.
 - `enable` (Boolean) Enable indicates whether the cpu qos is enabled.
-- `group_identity` (Number) group identity value for pods, default = 0NOTE: It takes effect if cpuPolicy = 'groupIdentity'.
+- `group_identity` (Number) group identity value for pods, default = 0 NOTE: It takes effect if cpuPolicy = 'groupIdentity'.
-- `sched_idle` (Number) cpu.idle value for pods, default = 0.'1' means using SCHED_IDLE.CGroup Idle (introduced since mainline Linux 5.15): https://lore.kernel.org/lkml/162971078674.25758.15464079371945307825.tip-bot2@tip-bot2/#rNOTE: It takes effect if cpuPolicy = 'coreSched'.
+- `sched_idle` (Number) cpu.idle value for pods, default = 0.
+'1' means using SCHED_IDLE.
+CGroup Idle (introduced since mainline Linux 5.15): https://lore.kernel.org/lkml/162971078674.25758.15464079371945307825.tip-bot2@tip-bot2/#r NOTE: It takes effect if cpuPolicy = 'coreSched'.

 <a id="nestedatt--spec--resource_qos_strategy--be_class--memory_qos"></a>